rust-lang/rfcbot-rs/CONTRIBUTING.md

 ## Database

-I'm testing with PostgreSQL 9.5.
-To init, make sure `DATABASE_URL` is set, and:
+To init, make sure `DATABASE_URL` is set and postgres is running, and:

 ```
 cargo install diesel_cli
-diesel migration run
+diesel setup
 diesel print-schema > src/domain/schema.rs
 ```

+If the database setup experiences errors, your user may not have permission to create databases or there may be other configuration problems.

 That should have the database you've specified ready to receive data.
 Then you can run some of the bootstrapping commands (see below).
 Alternatively, you can use `bootstrap.sql` to get a nice starting point for the database (note that this isn't maintained regularly).